hassaan-munir/CodeAplha_Emotion-Recognition-from-Speech/README.md

     ```
     *(Replace `hassaan-munir` with your actual GitHub username)*
 2.  **Download the Dataset:**
-      * Go to the RAVDESS dataset page on Kaggle: [https://www.kaggle.com/datasets/ejlok1/ravdess-emotional-speech-speech-emotion](https://www.google.com/search?q=https://www.kaggle.com/datasets/ejlok1/ravdess-emotional-speech-speech-emotion)
+      * [ Click Here ](https://www.kaggle.com/api/v1/datasets/download/uwrfkaggler/ravdess-emotional-speech-audio) to Download Data Set
       * Download the dataset (`RAVDESS_Speech_Emotion_Recognition.zip`).
       * Extract the contents.
 You should find an `archive` folder inside.
       * Upload the `archive` folder (containing `Actor_01` to `Actor_24` subfolders, possibly nested within `audio_speech_actors_01-24`) to your Google Drive, preferably in a `Colab Notebooks` folder or similar, matching the `DATA_PATH` in the notebook.